 |Innervation||N. oculomotorius (III), R. superior||N. oculomotorius (III), R. superior||N. abducent||N. oculomotorius (III), R. inferior||N. oculomotorius (III), R. inferior||N. trochlearis (IV)|

 The extraocular eye muscles are innervated by three cranial nerves.
 The third cranial nerve, the oculomotor nerve, innervates all the extraocular muscles except the lateral rectus and the superior oblique muscles.
 The lateral rectus is innervated by the abducens nerve (CN VI).
 The superior oblique muscle is innervated by the trochlear nerve (CN IV).
 The levator palpebrae superior muscle is also innervated by the oculomotor nerve.

 The oculomotor nerve is divided into two divisions: upper and lower division.
-The upper division supplies the superior rectus muscle and the levator palpebrae superioris muscle.
+The upper-division supplies the superior rectus muscle and the levator palpebrae superioris muscle.
 The lower division supplies the inferior rectus, medial rectus, and inferior oblique.

 Cranial nerve IV (trochlear nerve) enters the middle of superior oblique muscle between the origin and the trochlea.
-Nerves of all the other muscles enter their respective muscles at the junction of the anterior two-third and posterior one-third.
+Nerves of all the other muscles enter their respective muscles at the junction of the anterior two-thirds and posterior one-third.